thoughtbot/backbone-support/README.md

     bundle exec rake jasmine

-To not open tests a browser window:
+To not open tests in a browser window:

     bundle exec rake jasmine:ci